Labbacallee wedge tomb: Folklore

-Some believe that she was killed by Mogh Ruith's spirit.

 There is also a later tale of a supernatural encounter at Labbacallee.
 According to the tale, four local men went to the tomb in the middle of the night, with the aim of digging for the treasure that they had heard was buried there.
-As they started to dig, it is said that an enchanted cat appeared, fire bursting from its tail, terrifying the men, who were dazzled by the light emitting from it.
+As they started to dig, it is said that the hag's daughter Aibell appeared in the form of a cat, fire bursting from her tail, terrifying the men, who were dazzled by the light emitting from it.
 Panicking, they ran screaming from the scene, and one of the men fell into the nearby river and drowned.
 The remaining men lived to tell the tale, and their experience stood as a stark warning to others that they should never, under any circumstances, disturb the resting place of the long dead at this most mysterious of megalithic sites.